Burgerhout: Shipbuilding recovers

 In 1926 Burgerhout launched only the destroyer Evertsen and some small barges, even though it had a lot of work in progress.
-In 1927 Burgerhout launched the destroyers Piet Hein and Kortenaer, the drydock of 3,000 tons for the navy, and two lock doors for IJmuiden.
+In 1927, Burgerhout launched the destroyers Piet Hein and Kortenaer, the drydock of 3,000 tons for the navy, and two lock doors for IJmuiden.
 It also built two triple expansion machines of 240 hp.
 Which left on the ways and on order: three destroyers, one lock door, five hopper bargers, a motor tanker of 7,000 GRT and one of 10,000 GRT.
 Over the book year 1927 Burgerhout paid a dividend of 6%.

-In 1928-1929 many shipyards somewhat recovered, but for Burgerhout the financial results were not good.
+In 1928–1929 many shipyards somewhat recovered, but for Burgerhout the financial results were not good.
 In 1928 Burgerhout delivered three destroyers and laid down two others.
 It also delivered the navy drydock, and launched MS Alexandre Andre of 7,000 GRT, 5 hopper barges and one lock door.
 Profit over 1928 was 33,517 guilders.
 On 1 January 1929 Burgerhout had only 1 motor tanker and two destroyers, as well as two Burgerhout-Nobel engines and four steam turbines in progress.
 The leadership predicted a bad year for the company.
 Meanwhile, Burgerhout had bought adjacent terrains, and invested in renovation and enlargement of the slipways In 1929 Burgerhout launched the small MS Tidore for KPM.
 It delivered MS Belgian Gulf of 10,000 GRT.
 Near the end of 1929 Burgerhout got an order for a 2,600 GRT motor tanker for Anglo-Saxon Petroleum.
 As predicted the financial result over 1929 was bad, with a profit of only 2,561 guilders.

 Aircraft

 Hosts precursor of Koolhoven

-Hendrik Adolph Burgerhout (1886-1932) was twice involved with the aircraft industry.
+Hendrik Adolph Burgerhout (1886–1932) was twice involved with the aircraft industry.
 By March 1922 the company NV Nationale Vliegtuig Industrie (NVI) of Mr. Carley was temporarily housed on the shipyard.
 It was incorporated somewhat later.
 On 15 December 1922 a fire significantly damaged the aircraft production facilities and some other parts of the shipyard.
-Nationale Vliegtuig Industrie then bought a new factory building in The Hague.
+NVI then bought a new factory building in The Hague.

 Burgerhout founds Aviolanda

 In 1927 Maatschappij voor Vliegtuigbouw Aviolanda NV was founded by H.A.
 Burgerhout and Shipyard Gebroeders Pot in Bolnes.
 It acquired the lease for the terrain of Shipyard vh de Weduwe A. v.
 Duyvendijk in Papendrecht.
 All this suggests that H.A.
 Burgerhout was primarily involved as a private person, but in fact the shipyard had previously acquired machinery and staff to produce aircraft.
 The first order for the new company was the construction of 18 Dornier Do J 'Wal' flying boats.
-The order would give employment to 100-150 people.
+The order would give employment to 100–150 people.
 The order for the Dornier 'Wal' was followed by others, and when Burgerhout Shipyard was discontinued, the separate company Aviolanda survived.
 After World War II it was merged into Fokker.